peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public override string ToString();

-Converts this value to a string.
+Converts this number's value to a text string.

 <b>Returns:</b>

 A string representation of this object.
 The value is converted to decimal and the decimal form of this number's value is returned.
+The text string will be in exponential notation if the converted number's scale is positive or if the number's first nonzero decimal digit is more than five digits after the decimal point.

 ### Ulp